akjadhav/asst2/README.md

 ## Overview ##

-Everyone likes to complete tasks quickly, and in this assignment we are asking you to do just that!
+Everyone likes to complete tasks quickly, and in this project we are asking you to do just that!
 You will implement a C++ library that executes tasks provided by an application as efficiently as possible on a multi-core CPU.

-In the first part of the assignment, you will implement a version of the task execution library that supports bulk (data-parallel) launch of many instances of the same task.
-This functionality is similar to the [ISPC task launch behavior](http://ispc.github.io/ispc.html#task-parallelism-launch-and-sync-statements) you used to parallelize code across cores in Assignment 1.
+In the first part of the project, you will implement a version of the task execution library that supports bulk (data-parallel) launch of many instances of the same task.
+This functionality is similar to the [ISPC task launch behavior](http://ispc.github.io/ispc.html#task-parallelism-launch-and-sync-statements) you used to parallelize code across cores in project 1.

-In the second part of the assignment, you will extend your task runtime system to execute more complex _task graphs_, where the execution of tasks may depend on the results produced by other tasks.
+In the second part of the project, you will extend your task runtime system to execute more complex _task graphs_, where the execution of tasks may depend on the results produced by other tasks.
 These dependencies constrain which tasks can be safely run in parallel by your task scheduling system.
 Scheduling execution of data-parallel task graphs on a parallel machine is a feature of many popular parallel runtime systems ranging from the popular [Thread Building Blocks](https://github.com/intel/tbb) library, to [Apache Spark](https://spark.apache.org/), to modern deep learning frameworks such as [PyTorch](https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/).

-This assignment will require you to:
+This project will require you to:

 * Manage task execution using a thread pool
 * Orchestrate worker thread execution using synchronization primitives such as mutexes and condition variables